 In addition, the impact of geopolitical tension, such as a deterioration in the bilateral relationship between the United States and China or the ongoing war in Ukraine and the conflict in the Middle East, including any resulting sanctions, export controls or other restrictive actions, also could lead to disruption, instability, and volatility in the global markets and our ability to work with vendors in such geographic regions.
-Legislative proposals are pending that, if enacted, could negatively impact U.S. funding for certain biotechnology providers, including some of our vendors, that have relationships with certain foreign governments or which pose a threat to national security.
+As of September 2024, Legislative proposals have passed the U.S. House of Representatives and are pending in the U.S. Senate that, if enacted, could negatively impact U.S. funding for certain biotechnology providers, including some of our vendors, who have relationships with certain foreign governments or which pose a threat to national security.
 The potential downstream adverse impacts on entities having only commercial relationships with any impacted biotechnology providers is unknown but may include supply chain disruptions or delays.